StuartSmith183/aardephant/README.md

 ### Example build.gradle

-link to example gradle file.
 This is an example of how to use the plugin in your own project.
 [docs/example.build.gradle](docs/example.build.gradle)

 _Information on the different settings._

 ## Getting Started - Development

-1. requires java 10+
+1. Requires java 10+
-1. edit /home/user/.m2/settings.xml .. add localRepository (/home/user/.m2/repository)
+1. Edit /home/user/.m2/settings.xml .. add localRepository (/home/user/.m2/repository)
 1. gradle wrapper
 1. ./gradlew publish